-Nevertheless, excessive mixing of different styles in the same space can sometimes cause visual dissonance and result in a space that does not match with the overall décor.
+Nevertheless, excessive mixing of different styles in the same space can sometimes cause visual dissonance and result in a space that does not match the overall décor.

 The key is to find a common ground, where aspects of the original style are infused with outside elements for a perfect visual fit.
 While the goal is to achieve versatility, you cannot neglect the need for everything to merge cohesively in the end.

-In maintaining some semblance of similarity, the pieces can coexist in aesthetic harmony instead of fighting to stand out from each other.
+By maintaining some semblance of similarity, the pieces can coexist in aesthetic harmony instead of fighting to stand out from each other.
 This is also why you want to stick to two accent colours and two neutral shades for your furniture.

-Harmony of proportion
+Harmony of Proportion

 When creating a mix-and-match scheme, it is easy to be overwhelmed by the sheer combination of choices.
 A good way to ensure that you are on the right track is to scan the room and gauge if all your furniture belongs in a collective domain.

-Consider how gigantically out of place a shallow, oversized sofa would appear paired next to a lanky, delicate coffee table.It is therefore crucial to take into account proportion, that is the scale of each item relative to another when arranged in a shared space.
+Consider how out of place a shallow, oversized sofa would look next to a lanky, delicate coffee table.It is therefore crucial to take into account proportion, that is, the scale of each item relative to another when arranged in a shared space.

 Ideally, you want the unrelated items to bear an element of likeness.
-So, while the chair may not necessarily match the sofa in terms of colour, both pieces could fit under the umbrella of a mid-century inspired furniture style.
+So, while the chair may not necessarily match the sofa in terms of colour, both pieces could fit under the umbrella of a mid-century-inspired furniture style.